 Instructions

-- In the bowl of a stand-up mixer combine the yeast, water.
-Mix well and wait 5-10 minutes until small bubbled form on the surface.
-If no bubbles form, discard the yeast mixture and try with a new pack of yeast.
+- Combine the yeast and water in the bowl of a stand-up mixer.
+Mix well and wait 5-10 minutes until small bubbles form on the surface.
+If no bubbles form, discard the yeast mixture and try a new pack

-- Add bread flour, 2 tablespoons of the oil, and salt and knead for 5-7 minutes using the dough hook attachment.
+- Add the bread flour, ¼ cup of the oil, and salt, and knead for 5-7 minutes using the dough hook attachment

-- Cover the bowl with a clean kitchen towel, and let rise for 30-45 minutes or until the dough doubles in size.
+- Cover the bowl with a clean kitchen towel, and let it rise for 30-45 minutes or until the dough doubles in size

-- Once the dough has risen transfer to a floured surface and knead the dough until smooth.
-If the dough is very sticky add more flour 2 tablespoons at a time.
-The dough should be soft and easy to work.
+- Once the dough has risen, transfer it to a floured surface and knead it until smooth.
+If the dough is very sticky, add more flour, 2 tablespoons at a time.
+The dough should be soft and easy to work with

-- Line a medium-sized baking sheet with parchment paper and oil the surface of the parchment with the remaining 2 tablespoons of olive oil.
+- Preheat the oven to 400F.
+Line a medium-size baking sheet with parchment paper and oil the surface of the parchment with the 2 tablespoons of the olive oil

-- Place the tomatoes and olives.
-Cover with a clean kitchen towel and let it rise again for 20-30 minutes.
+- Sprinkle the za'atar evenly to cover the entire surface of the focaccia dough.
+Arrange the tomatoes and olives on top.
+Cover with a clean kitchen towel and let it rise again for 20-30 minutes

 Notes